JoGorska/mileage-tracker/README.md

   - go back to "drive"
   - put in start and destinaton

-This workflow requires the driver to juggle beetween google maps and Tank website and the work app that tells him the next address.
+This workflow required the driver to juggle beetween google maps and Tank website and the work app that tells him the next address.
 This workflow required too many steps, after speaking with my mentor Felippe Souza Alarcon I decided to rebuild the drive view completly.

 I dropped the map view as it has not been bringing any value for a driver / mobile phone user.
-The driver needs an interactive map in a google maps app, not a display javascript area inside a website.
+The driver needs an interactive map in a google maps app, not a display javascript map area inside a website.

 Workflow version 2.
 App can be used for every day recording or recording past or future journeys: